 Cliff Richard is one of the UK’s most durable pop/rock stars – gaining number one hits over five different decades.
 He has sold over 260 million records and has achieved 14 number ones in five consecutive decades – the 1950s, 1960s, 1970s, 1980s, and 1990s.

 Cliff Richard rose to fame in the 1950s and cemented his position as one of the leading rock acts before the advent of the Beatles.
 Although the Beatles eclipsed his status, he maintained an enduring appeal for many generations.

-Cliff Richard has been a life long bachelor.
-He currently lives with John McElynn a former Roman Catholic Priest; though he has denied he is gay and his been supportive of the idea of gay marriage.
+Cliff Richard has been a lifelong bachelor.
+He currently lives with John McElynn a former Roman Catholic Priest; though he has denied he is gay and is supportive of the idea of gay marriage.
 He once considered marriage to tennis star Sue Barker.

 Outside of music, Cliff is involved in numerous charities and foundations.
 He donates 10% of his income to charities, preferring charities involved in research into better medical treatment.

 He has also been involved in several films, of which, The Young Ones (1961) is perhaps best known.